prof18/marcogomiero.com/content/talks/2017/android-things-gdg.md

 speakerDeck: f0f392cbe06d4bc28ca0909116e8f860
 youtube: hMQDOCT8nac
 eventUrl: https://www.eventbrite.it/e/biglietti-gdg-venezia-tech-talks-android-things-rxjava-32671538451#
-abstract: In this talk we'll see what is Android Things and what we need to know to begin developing IoT application.
+summary: In this talk we'll see what is Android Things and what we need to know to begin developing IoT application.
 ---